tphat412/MethodApplication/README.md

 - Creating and managing models for each `MethodType`
 - Loading method options from resource files
 - Updating selected methods based on user input
-- Providing model data access to views
+- Providing model data to views

 ### View — Dialogs